Study of phase transition of Potts model with Domain Adversarial Neural Network: Conclusion

+For $q=4$, similarly to $q=3$, we found a second order phase transition with critical temperature close to the theoretical one.
+For $q = 5, 7$ and $10$, $P_0$ has a jump as the function of the temperature in the region of phase transition, which is consistent with the behavior of the first-order phase transition in theory.
+The obtained critical temperatures are also consistent with the theoretical values and we found them to be more accurate with increasing $q$.

-Compared with traditional supervised learning, the advantage of DANN for phase transition is its power to predict.
+Furthermore, we compared the results of DANN with traditional supervised learning, and showed that they are consistent.
+Compared to the traditional supervised learning, the advantage of DANN for phase transition is its extraction power.
 The training set of traditional supervised learning needs to be fully labeled, that is, all the information of the training set is known.
-However, the training set for the DANN only needs a small part with label, and the behavior of the unknown part can be predicted through this few information, which allows us to explore phase transition models that cannot be solved theoretically.
-On the other hand, through our research, the DANN method can not only predict the critical point, but also judge the type of phase transition, such as the first-order phase transition and a second-order phase transition.
-This is very important for studying the behavior of phase transitions.
-Of course, like the traditional supervised learning, for larger lattice sizes, the results can be more accurate, but it also requires longer computing time and more computing resources.
-To improve computational efficiency, we need to do more research on the algorithm structure.
+However, the training set for the DANN needs only a small part to be labelled, and the rest can be predicted from this, which allows us to explore phase transition models that cannot be solved theoretically.
+We also found, that parallel to the accurate prediction of the critical temperature, using DANN it is also possible to distinguish first and second order transitions.

+In the paper, we were concentrating on small size systems and showed that already with quite small systems DANN has good performance to capture the features of different phases from unlabelled data.
+Accuracy may be further improved using larger lattice sizes, however, it requires more computation resources.